bbauska/css-mastering-css/README.md

 *Basic*

-###### The configuration is loaded by own from postcss.config.js as described here, so
+<h5>The configuration is loaded by own from postcss.config.js as described here, so
-you don't have to specify any options.
+you don't have to specify any options.</h5>

 <pre>
 var postcss = require(&#39;gulp-postcss&#39;); var gulp = require(&#39;gulp&#39;);